 It is important to remember that comparative study not only considers similarities; it also explores differences.
 If some things are similar, and the similarity has meaning, then the differences might be meaningful.
 Appalachian Studies scholars are finding comparative highland region studies be a fruitful endeavor, both for identifying universal phenomenon and for helping them look differently at Appalachia.

 For the Loyal Jones Appalachian Center, our focus on comparison with Carpathian Ukraine came about because of opportunity and because Ukrainians in that region reached out to us extending an invitation for collaboration.
 It began in 2006 with a visit to our Center by Yuri Moskalenko, then Academic Vice-President of the Precarpathian National University.
-Our collaboration expanded to include many exchanges both in Ukraine and the U.S. The most recent event, in 2014, was the Fulbright Scholar work of Christopher Miller, Associate Director and Curator of the LJAC.
+Our collaboration expanded to include many exchanges both in Ukraine and the U.S. Christopher Miller, Associate Director and Curator of LJAC, was a Fulbright Scholar to Ukraine in 2011 and 2014.
+We have also helped to organize Carpathian-Appalachian conferences in 2013 (Ukraine), 2015 (Romania), and 2017 (Ukraine).
 This section of our website documents from our activities in this ongoing collaboration.

 Carpathian Mountain Ukraine – Карпати

 The Carpathian Mountains form an arc 930 miles long through seven European countries.
 They are the most biologically diverse land region in Europe.
 The Ukrainian Carpathians, [Ukrainian: Карпати/Karpaty], are 11% of the range.
 It is the far western region of Ukraine, about 350 miles (560 km.) from Kyiv and 700 miles (1,125 km.) from Crimea.